 Plus, mobile devices like tablets and smartphones and over-the-top (OTT) streaming services like Netflix have proliferated.
 And, perhaps most importantly, consumers have come to expect internet-like interactivity and beautiful HD picture quality.
 This is why a planned update to ATSC 2.0 has been eclipsed and replaced by ATSC 3.0.

-Right now, alpha trials of ATSC 3.0 broadcasts are planned for late 2017 by WRAL-TV (NBC) in Raleigh-Durham, North Carolina and WJW-TV (FOX) in Cleveland, Ohio.
-While early work on this standard is being undertaken by other stations, the first voluntary deployments by broadcasters won’t begin until 2019.
+Alpha trials of ATSC 3.0 broadcasts were planned for late 2017 by WRAL-TV (NBC) in Raleigh-Durham, North Carolina and WJW-TV (FOX) in Cleveland, Ohio.
+While early work on this standard was undertaken by other stations, the first voluntary deployments by broadcasters began until 2019.
 Even then, broadcasters will be required to simulcast via the ATSC 1.0 standard for a set (but still undetermined) time period.

 On the content side, it’s possible that some local channel broadcasters won’t make the switch for cost, technology or manpower reasons.
 As a result, they might be squeezed out of the channel lineup.

-Still, industry watchers suggest the shift to ATSC 3.0 will be far less painful than the 2009 DTV transition.
-ATSC 3.0 technology costs less than the transmitters currently used by many ATSC 1.0 stations, and the ability to insert localized commercials should help with broadcasters’ bottom line.
+Still, industry watchers suggest the shift to new ATSC standards will be far less painful than the 2009 DTV transition.
+This technology costs less than the transmitters currently used by many ATSC 1.0 stations and the ability to insert localized commercials should help with broadcasters’ bottom line.

 On all fronts, we’ll have to wait and see how regulators, industry players and consumers respond.
 So for now, sit back, relax, grab your remote and enjoy the tech you have.
 It’ll be with you for the next few years at least!

-Take a Deeper Dive Into ATSC 3.0 Still looking for more info on ATSC 3.0?
-Check out these articles, videos, and announcements:
+Still looking for more info?
+Check out these articles, videos and announcements: